ToolJet/ToolJet/docs/docs/data-sources/run-py.md

 </div>

-#### Example: Using Python code to trigger component specific actions
+## Using Python code to trigger component specific actions

 - Let's drag a **button** and a **text** widget onto the canvas.
 We will set a text on the text component and trigger button click event from the Python query.
 - Click on the `+` on the query panel to create a query and select **Run Python code** from the available datasources